GoldbergData/joshuagoldberg-website/content/post/seattle-rain/index.md

 Generally speaking, Seattle experiences a high number of rainy days compared to the rest of the country.
 However, if we look at actual rainfall, [Seattle ranks](http://www.usa.com/rank/us--average-precipitation--state-rank.htm) in the middle of the pack.

 Anecdotally, Seattle's rain is known to be light and misty.
 Whether rain is light or heavy, generally it comes with a lack of sunshine.
 I took this photo on a trip in January a few years ago.
 The sky was consistently grey.
-There was rain, but it was light and hardly noticable.
+There was rain, but it was light and hardly noticeable.

 ![png](./seattle_skyline.jpg)